The following information is provided to chairs and faculty who are interested in improving their annual performance review system.

 A tool for faculty satisfaction, development and retention

-The annual review process for faculty is critical to both Jefferson Medical College and Jefferson Faculty reaching their potential in clinical care, education and research.
+The annual review process for faculty is critical to both Sidney Kimmel Medical College and faculty reaching their potential in clinical care, education and research.
 The annual review ensures that faculty and the institution are working towards common, articulated goals and that faculty have the resources necessary to achieve these goals.
 The following sections outline the goals and expectations of the annual review process and provide some tips for faculty on how to prepare for the annual review.
 The Office of Faculty Affairs is available to assist faculty with preparing for the annual review, interpreting feedback and developing an action plan in response to the annual review.
 Call Karen Novielli, M.D. at 5-2361 for more information.

 The Annual Performance Review-Administrative Goals